ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 }
 ```

-This will return either a 200 OK indicating that it was successfully deleted, or an error response code from Object Storage.
+This method either returns a 200 OK indicating that the file was successfully deleted, or an error response code from Object Storage.

 ##Conclusion

-This sample shows the basic functionality of Object Storage by showing how to add, retrieve and delete a file.
+This sample shows the basic functionality of Object Storage by showing how to add, retrieve, and delete a file.
 However, the OpenStack4J Java SDK has much more functionality with regards to managing containers, retrieving file metadata, and more.
 Learn more here: [http://www.openstack4j.com/learn/objectstorage](http://www.openstack4j.com/learn/objectstorage).